 Ross Undergraduate Academic Advising is here to help support you in achieving your academic goals.
 We offer course advising, assistance with academic questions, issues, and concerns, degree audit checks, and drop-in advising.
-Drop-in advising is held Monday-Friday from 2:30 - 4 p.m. during Fall and Winter terms.
-Academic advisors will hold virtual drop-in hours for the remainder of the Winter semester, utilizing a queue process through Bluejeans.
-You will be able to talk privately with an advisor for up to 15 minutes.
-You will need to check this document for instructions on how to join the drop-in queue each day using a unique link.
+Drop-in advising is held Monday-Friday from 2:30 - 4 p.m. during the Fall and Winter terms.

 You may also schedule an appointment with an academic advisor or reach out to us via email.

-Ross Academic Peer Advisors (RAPAs) are also available to provide student perspectives and advice on academics at Ross and UM.
-They are happy to answer questions about courses, registration, academic planning, etc. RAPA drop-in hours will take place virtually via Google Meet.
-Individual links to join a Google Meet session will be posted on this document each week.
-Our RAPAs will be available for Google Meet sessions at the following times:
+Ross Academic Peer Advisors (RAPAs) are also available during the academic year to provide student perspectives and advice on academics at Ross and UM.
+They are happy to answer questions about courses, registration, academic planning, etc. Future RAPA drop-in hour information will be posted on this page as it becomes available.

 2019-2020 Ross Academic Peer Advisors (from left: BBA Seniors Andrea Lin, Dylan Nycz, and Caitlin Brown).